-The Board of Directors will have the responsibility to approve the selection of all the Administrators (Head of School, Elementary, Secondary, and Finance Administrator) who may not be one of its members.
+The Board of Directors will have the responsibility to approve the selection of all the Administrators (Elementary, Secondary, Academic and Finance Administrator) who may not be one of its members.
 NSCS will not contractually bind the Idaho Public Charter School Commission in a contract with any third party.